Punktum-dk/epp-service-specification/README.md

 This command does not support the feature of providing own userid.
 The userid has to be specified as `auto` and the userid is assigned by DK Hostmaster.
 See also information on the create contact command.

+## Encoding and IDN domains

+The danish registry supports IDN domain names and the EPP commands support punycode notation for this in requests.
+We do however not support punycode notation in responses at this time.

 # Supported Object Transform and Query Commands

 The following describes the currently supported EPP commands.
 As mentioned previously, some of the commands have been extended beyond the basic capabilities of EPP.
-These minor extensions are described separately under each command and are included in the XSD files listed in the Resources chapter.
+These minor extensions are described separately under each command and are included in the [XSD files][XSD Files] listed in the Resources chapter.

 Commands that have not been extended are not described in much detail, please refer to the general EPP documentation from IETF (see: the RFCs listed in References).